-In 2013, Hallett Cove East Primary School has a Principal, Deputy Principal and Coordinator in e-Learning with an Australian Curriculum focus, who make up the leadership team.
+This year, Hallett Cove East Primary School has a Principal, Deputy Principal, Student Wellbeing Leader and Coordinator in IT/e-Learning who make up the leadership team.
 There are 20 Teachers and 10 School Services Officers.
-We also receive literacy support through a Cluster Literacy Coach who works in the school two days per fortnight and a Christian Pastoral Support Worker, who works for 15 hours per week.
+We also have a Pastoral Care Worker, who works for 10 hours per week.
 We have a Canteen that currently operates daily with a Canteen Manager.

 systems in the school but has a particular focus on training and development, implementation of new

 programs and curricula and implementing the teaching and learning improvement foci identified in the

 Site Plan.
 The Principal also has line management of the Administration, Finance and IT SSOs and the PCW.

 The Deputy Principal has line management of all Early Years teachers and the PE/Science Specialist

 teacher.
 The Deputy Principal works in partnership with the Principal in all areas of the school

 management processes but has a particular focus in Special Education/Students at Risk.
 The Deputy Principal also has line management of the SSOs who work in the Special

 Education and Learning Support programs, Groundsperson and Resource Centre SSO.

 The Student Wellbeing Leader leads the school with the implementation of the KidsMatter Framework and Social and Emotional Learning programs.
 She also leads the Lighthouse Keeper and Wellbeing Leader programs.